sucharita1/ESG_investing_analysis/README.md

 #### Benefit
 - All the companies can use this method because sales are always positive.
 Like the dividend method, if the current year dividend is Zero, we cannot use it.
 - No human intervention is needed (automation)
-- It shows a negative relationship between the value of Stock Price increase from investor confidence and ESG Score.
+- It shows a positive relationship between the value of Stock Price increase from investor confidence and ESG Score.

 #### Limitation
 - This method is comparable to companies(industry).
 We need to make sure all the companies in the same industry must have a similar size. ex: Sobey and Walmart are supermarkets, but one is national, and another is global
-- The K-value is 0.30, which is higher than 0.05.
-We cannot use this model to measure how many prices of ESG influences the stock price, but it shows us ESG has a negative relationship with the stock price.
+- The K-value is 0.35, which is higher than 0.05.
+We cannot use this model to measure how many prices of ESG influences the stock price, but it shows us ESG has a positive relationship with the stock price.
 - Our model only uses 2022 information, which can show you a short-term relationship.
 If we can add past year information, it will establish an exact relationship.
 - ESG is not only reason to influence stock price
 #### Improvement
 - More Data, Increasing Scope and Time.
 In this model, we use 89 companies, that are not enough, and we only get the 2022 ESG score because the old information is not for the public.
 #### Train and Test
 We have 55 stock info, we choose 11 as the Test set and other is Train set
+#### current accuracy score
+A perfect mean absolute/squared error value is 0.0, which means that all predictions matched the expected values exactly.
+This model current accuracy score is very low:
+- Mean squared error value is 62012.18
+- Mean absolute error value is 180.48

+### Change In Week #3
+We delete 30  high volatile stock.
+Week #2 this model show us a negative model, but now it is positive.
 ![Test_VS_Train.png](https://github.com/mododds/Group_2_Project/blob/1461bd88e15ecd94d159db9e51afa0bfe24df965/Images/Test_VS_Train.png)

 ### Model 2: